I wrote this book

-In my forthcoming monograph, Food Blogs, Postfeminism, and the Communication of Expertise: Digital Domestics, I analyzed how and why women use food blogs to build successful digital brands in the arena of domestic food preparation, purchase, and consumption.
+Food Blogs, Postfeminism, and the Communication of Expertise: Digital Domestics is an exploration of how and why women use food blogs to build successful digital brands in the arena of domestic food preparation, purchase, and consumption.
 Contemporary understandings of domesticity and femininity are inextricably tied to the digital realm because of the capabilities of networked digital platforms; social media both enable and constrain women as public communicators in ways that were historically not possible.
-I examined the networked systems of meaning that form between strategically maintained individual brands, reader communities, and social trends/cultural understandings in order to understand how bloggers not only make traditionally dreary housework popular, but also build female community, imbue domestic work with new value, and at least attempt to reclaim domesticity for the purposes of a more feminine feminism.
+The work done by bloggers to maintain individual brands, engage reader communities, and leverage social trends has altered the public perception of housework and pushed for stronger links between domesticity and feminism.

-As I scholar, I pursue the intersections of new media, feminism, and popular culture.
-Web 2.0, shifting norms of information literacy, the decentering of facts, the pressure to be continuously accessible, and the impact of special-interest communities and similarity biases online all pose opportunities for digital rhetoricians such as myself to explore the ways in which individuals create meaning out of the overwhelming tidal wave of information that is the internet.
+My research and writing interests sit at the intersection of new media, post/feminism, and popular culture.
+Web 2.0, shifting norms of information literacy, the decentering of facts, the pressure to be continuously accessible, and the impact of special-interest communities and similarity biases online all pose opportunities for digital rhetoricians to explore how individuals create meaning out of the overwhelming tidal wave of information on the internet.

 Presswood, A. (2020).
 The art of persuasion: On Gilberto Perez’s The Eloquent Screen: A Rhetoric of Film.
 Los Angeles Review of Books.
 Retrieved from https://lareviewofbooks.org/article/the-art-of-persuasion-on-gilberto-perezs-the-eloquent-screen-a-rhetoric-of-film/